kpetridis24/offline-estimation/README.md

 Uncertain parameter estimation on Grey-Box Dynamic Systems

-The systems modeled and simulated under this project are -Mass-spring-Damper Dynamic System
+The systems modeled and simulated under this project are

+- Mass-spring-Damper Dynamic System
--RLC circuit Dynamic System
+- RLC circuit Dynamic System